tilt-dev/servantes/README.md

 You can see Tilt spring to life as it gets more data.

-### fast_build
+### live\_update
-Tilt can [update Kubernetes in seconds, not minutes](https://medium.com/windmill-engineering/how-tilt-updates-kubernetes-in-seconds-not-minutes-28ddffe2d79f) by using `fast_build`.
+Tilt can [update Kubernetes in seconds, not minutes](https://medium.com/windmill-engineering/how-tilt-updates-kubernetes-in-seconds-not-minutes-28ddffe2d79f) by using `live_update`.
 Because Servantes is a demo app, most services are small enough that they don't need optimizations.
 We purposely built our frontend to have a slow build (it links in the Kubernetes client library which can take minutes to build).
-Servantes uses `fast_build` for the frontend to demo Tilt's speed at updating running services.
+Servantes uses `live_update` for the frontend to demo Tilt's speed at updating running services.

 In `fe/main.go`, change the constant `maxWidgets` to display fewer widgets.
 Tilt will update `fe` in-place in seconds.
 Then reload Servantes and you should see your chosen number of services.